ankitaMandal/generic-essay-scoring/README.md

 <strong>References</strong>:

-1. Zesch, Torsten, and Andrea Horbach.
+1. Zesch, Torsten, and Horbach, Andrea.
 “ESCRITO - An NLP-Enhanced Educational Scoring Toolkit.”
 Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018), 2018.
 2. Eckart de Castilho, R. and Gurevych, I. (2014).
 A broad-coverage collection of portable NLP components for building shareable analysis pipelines.
 In Proceedings of the Workshop on Open Infrastructures and Analysis Frameworks for HLT (OIAF4HLT) at COLING 2014, p 1-11, Dublin, Ireland.